 Divorce is a hard process for everyone involved.
-When a couple with children divorce, its hard on both parents as well as the children.
+As divorce attorneys know too often, When a couple with children divorce, it’s hard on both parents as well as the children.
 However, there are things both parents can do, or avoid doing, to reduce the stress divorce often causes children.
-When it comes to handling transportation of the children, the following tips can make it easier on all parties involved.
+When it comes to handling transportation of the children, the following tips by Taylor Law & Mediation PLLC can make it easier on all parties involved.

 Even when you’re running late, the parent who is waiting to receive the children is far better off waiting in the comfort of their own home than on your porch feeling belittled.